How Much Does a Ductless Mini Split Air Conditioner Cost?

 According to the United States Department of Energy, a 1-ton mini split air conditioner costs around 1,500 to $2,000, which is estimated to be 30% more than central air, or double the price of a window unit with similar rated cooling capacity.
 It is important to take note that above mentioned estimates are only for 1:1 application one mini split system for a single-room use.
 In other words, your actual cost may still vary, depending on the number of indoor units that you will be using for the whole system.

 Now, speaking of system installation, let’s look into the average cost of a ductless mini split system when installation and other cost considerations are included.

 Installation is another important cost consideration when planning to use a ductless mini split system.
-While you can try installing the system yourself if you think you’re capable and have enough knowledge and experience with HVAC systems, it is still recommended that you hire a properly licensed and correctly certified contractor to do the job.
+While it is not recommended, you can try installing the system yourself.
+Of course this should only be attempted if you have enough knowledge and experience with HVAC systems.
+However, it is still recommended that you hire a properly licensed and correctly certified contractor to do the job - THIS IS A NECESSARY REQUIREMENT IN ORDER TO VALIDATE YOUR SYSTEM WARRANTY.
 Some parts of the installation work, like with the refrigeration component, require sufficient license and certification, which most likely you do not have.
 Moreover, keep in mind that ductless systems are relatively new in the United States, and therefore, you need the expertise of the right professionals for this type of work.
 And when you do, cost of course would be a major consideration.